Generated pastoral New York trout stream scene representing the Battenkill River, not an exact location photo

 Use RiverReports for the quick view and USGS 01329490 below Mill at Battenville for the official gauge reference.

 Yes.
-DEC lists reach-specific trout stream regulations, so verify your exact section before fishing.
+DEC lists section-by-section trout stream rules, so verify your exact section before fishing.

 It can teach a lot, but it is technical.
 New anglers should focus on riffles, legal access, and short accurate drifts rather than smooth, pressured pools.